universityofgalway-library/dspace-pure-metadata-matching/docs/prepare_uploads.md

 - Parent directories are created automatically if they do not exist.
 - Default output paths include today's date or a timestamp so repeated runs never overwrite previous results.
 - All records are placed in workflow step `forApproval`, meaning they require manual review in the target system before going live.
-- The organisations JSON passed to `funders` and `publishers` can be either an internal or external Pure organisations export; both name formats (plain string list and locale dict) are handled automatically.
+- The organisations JSON passed to `funders` handles both string names and localised dicts (e.g. `{"en_IE": "Name"}`) automatically.
+The publishers JSON passed to `publishers` expects a plain string `name` field on each record.